Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 ## Using MesiboUI
 Mesibo offers you ready to use UI modules which you can use it in your app.
 Mesibo UI modules are completely customizable.
-MesiboUI consist fragment that can be loaded in your own activity and you will be able to see Mesibo chatUI and UserListUI in no time.
-MesibiUI is basically a fragment that can be loaded anywhere.
-You can load it from anywhere in your app just by loading  fragment in your activity.
+MesiboUI consist fragment that can be loaded in your activity and you will be able to see Mesibo chatUI and UserListUI in no time.
+MesibiUI is a fragment that can be loaded anywhere.
+You can load it from anywhere in your app just by loading a fragment in your activity.

 ## Mesibo UI Fragments

-There are primarily two types of UI fragement
+There are primarily two types of UI fragment
  - User and Message List Fragment, which displays all the users and messages
  - Message Fragment, which renders all the messages for a particular user or a group

 You can use these fragments in your code as described below.

 ### User and Message List Fragment:
-`MesiboUserListFragment` displays list of users and groups.
-One can click on the user/group to open Mesibo chat view. 	`MesibouserListFragment` is  designed in such a way that user has access to all the functions like creating group, viewing all the user list and much more.
+`MesiboUserListFragment` displays a list of users and groups.
+One can click on the user/group to open Mesibo chat view. 	`MesibouserListFragment` is designed in such a way that the user has access to all the functions like creating group, viewing all the user list and much more.
 Even if one wants to create and modify this, Mesibo provides the option to do so.

-### Messaging Fragnment
+### Messaging Fragment
 `MesiboMessagingFragment` renders all the messages for a particular user or a group which you can load in your application as it suits you.

 ## Loading MesiboUI in your activity:

-Mesibo provides 5 'Modes' that can be passes as argument of the fragment and desired fragment can be loaded.
+Mesibo provides 5 'Modes' that can be passed as argument of the fragment and the desired fragment can be loaded.
 The modes are -

  1. MesiboUI.USERLIST_GROUPSELECTION_MODE;